Struggling With Social Anxiety Disorder: Group Therapy For Better Mental Health

 Being teased or otherwise criticized

-Each kind of feared situation mentioned (among others) may cause someone with social anxiety to feel afraid and exhibit behaviors such as avoiding eye contact or an inability to maintain conversation.
+Each kind of feared situation mentioned (among others) may cause someone with social anxiety to feel afraid and exhibit behaviors such as avoiding eye contact or an inability to maintain a conversation.
 These social interactions may also cause physiological effects and intense emotional distress as they struggle to relate to others.

 While the idea of joining group sessions may be intimidating for someone with social anxiety disorder, it allows them to face their fears in a safe, non-judgmental environment.